-Big Brother is known to be one of the most controversial, diverse, fun and interesting reality show in Africa.
-There is always drama, a house mate who is just nuts and a concoction of characters and personalities for the whole world to see.
+Big Brother is known to be one of the most controversial, diverse, fun and interesting reality shows in Africa.
+There is always drama, a housemate who is just nuts and a concoction of characters and personalities for the whole world to see.
 What could possibly be better than that?
 Big Brother Africa is another story when it comes to keeping people glued to their seats.
 All through the editions, Africa has been privileged enough to meet beautiful faces and intelligent minds from all of the countries of Africa, and we’ve loved and hated contestants through the various editions for reasons best known to us.

 Over time, the show has been moderated adjusted and re-appraised to make it better for the participants and the organizers.
 It started out as Big Brother Africa 1, then 2 and 3.
-When it came to four, Talents have been unleashed and celebrities were born on this platform.
-The show is associated with glamour, kinky behaviors, tempers and interesting twists and conversations.
+When it came to four, talents have been unleashed and celebrities were born on this platform.
+The show is associated with glamour, kinky behaviours, tempers and interesting twists and conversations.
 We’ve seen contestants who were quick to speak their minds in arguments and others who displayed maturity in all situations.
 It’s hard to deny that we’ve enjoyed their presence and that we have had fun.
 BBA is very popular and many viewers look forward to it.
 Statistics have shown that the number of people involved in it and that of those who watch it has risen steadily through the years.

 There are many things that go on inside the house, most of which we are lucky to see and some not so lucky since a lot of material does not make it to our television sets.
-Some people who are “oh so reserved with holier than thou attitudes” will say it is a raunchy and immoral show for the most part of it.
+Some people who are “so reserved with holier than thou attitudes” will say it is a raunchy and immoral show for the most part of it.
 The die-hard fans that have been at it from the first edition and can still remember the names of contestants will attest to it being the coolest show ever.
-Well, no matter how much of a fan you are I bet there are many things that you don’t know concerning you favorite show; both the previous editions and the one that’s currently ongoing.
+Well, no matter how much of a fan you are I bet there are many things that you don’t know concerning you favourite show; both the previous editions and the one that’s currently ongoing.

-2. The Sesani Studio which is located in Johannesburg, has been housing contestants for 9 straight years.
+2. The Sesani Studio which is located in Johannesburg has been housing contestants for 9 straight years.
 The hotshot’s house got damaged in a very bizarre incident and was completely wrecked on the 2nd of September 2014.
 This was just 5 days away from the scheduled opening of the house for BBA Hotshots.
 The show was set to start on September 7th but it had to be postponed after the tragedy.
 Because a lot of damages had been done to the house, another location was found and the show was quickly set up as had been planned.
 Season 1 was definitely the longest running and it lasted 106 days.

 3. Every show has 26 housemates all being representatives of 14 African countries.
 164 contestants have been featured to date plus an extra of 2 international participants who were swapped.
 Overall, 85 females and 78 males have vied to earn the set cash prize.
-Out of all the winners only 3 of them were females.
-It has mostly been a male dominated contest.
+Out of all the winners, only 3 of them were females.
+It has mostly been a male-dominated contest.
 Three winners were 27 years old at the time of their win making them the most senior winners.
 The youngest winner was aged 21.

 4. Mwisho Mwampamba from Tanzania is the current record holder for spending most days in the house.
 He spent 197 days in total and was a runner-up in his season.
-Ikponmwosa Osakioduwa popularly known as IK is definitely the host who has been on the show longest after having hosted 6 seasons staring from season 4.
+Ikponmwosa Osakioduwa popularly known as IK is definitely the host who has been on the show longest after having hosted 6 seasons starting from season 4.
 In all seasons, 7 housemates in total walked out and another 6 were disqualified.
-Goldie Harvey is the first alumni of Big Brother Africa to unfortunately pass away at age 31.
+Goldie Harvey is the first alumni of Big Brother Africa to, unfortunately, pass away at age 31.
 She supposedly had a thing with Prezzo who was a Kenyan contestant and there isn’t much clarity on whether they were an item or not before her untimely death.
 Goldie who was a Nigerian singer was just gearing up for more success and her musical career was going places.